Rade58/apis_trying_out_and_practicing/README.md

-# ONE BIG MESS (MADE JUST FOR ME, FOR MY UNREGULATED, OFTEN HARD TO UNDERSTAND NOTES)
+# ONE BIG MESS (MADE JUST FOR ME, FOR MY UNREGULATED, OFTEN HARD TO UNDERSTAND NOTES, and language isn't english)
 ## repo made only for practicing and learning purposes
 ## for learning how various APIs work
 ## for learning how to write syntax used inside .md files